nilearn/nilearn/doc/manipulating_visualizing/manipulating_images.rst

     >>> haxby_files = datasets.fetch_haxby(n_subjects=1)

-They return a data structure that contains different pieces of information on the retrieved dataset, including file names of the file names on hard disk::
+They return a data structure that contains different pieces of information on the retrieved dataset, including the file names on hard disk::

     >>> # The different files